 Costs: buying a turnkey solution is much cheaper.
 But consider this as a deposit: you will pay client fees, pay extra for additional functions and it won't cost you cheaply after some time.
 Everything is ambiguous here - off-the-shelf ERP software is cheaper than custom only in the short run.

 Cost: at the development stage, a custom solution is much more expensive.
 But the situation changes later.
 Buying custom software, you get an IT-solution that includes high-quality customer service, software integration into the enterprise, warranty and support.
 You do not have to worry that something is not working as it should.
 If you need to fix software or make it more relevant to the current needs of your business, you'll have this opportunity.

 Architecture: since off-the-shelf solutions must be optimized for different enterprises, they try to take into account all the nuances.
-Hence there is a risk of overly complex architecture.
+Hence, there is a risk of overly complex architecture.
 This can make the system integration into the workflow unnecessarily complicated.
-In addition, this solutions are not flexible.
-Off-the-shelf ERP software is not suitable for you if there can be changes in your workflow.
+In addition, these solutions are not flexible.
+Off-the-shelf ERP software is not suitable for you if you expect changes in your workflow.

 Architecture: a custom solution is developed to suit exclusively your business.
 The high-quality architecture of these solutions simplifies the integration of ERP software in the enterprise.
-In addition, it makes further changes in the software solution possible.
-And integration of other modules will also be possible.
-Therefore, custom software is suitable for your business, if your workflow may vary depending on the market and production situation.
+In addition, it makes further changes or new modules integration in the software solution fast and easy.
+Therefore, custom software is suitable for your business if your workflow varies depending on the market and production situation.

 Flexibility: ERP software off-the-shelf suits you if your business has few specific requirements.
 Otherwise, you should know that off-the-shelf software solutions will not be able to accurately adapt to your requirements.